immunefi-team/Bounty_Boosts/ZeroLend/29120 - [SC - High] Bug in reward distribution logic leads to theft....md

 # Bug in reward distribution logic leads to theft of rewards

-Submitted on Thu Mar 07 2024 11:51:17 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 17:51:17 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29120